-The Growth Management Act (GMA) requires that local comprehensive plans include a transportation element.
+The GMA requires that local comprehensive plans include a transportation element.
 The GMA further created a formal mechanism for local governments and the state to coordinate transportation planning for regional transportation facilities, and it authorized the creation of Regional Transportation Planning Organizations (RTPOs).
 The Southwest Washington Regional Transportation Council (RTC) is the RTPO for the three-county area of Clark, Skamania, and Klickitat Counties.

-The Regional Transportation Plan (RTP) for Clark County is the region's principal transportation planning document and provides a complete and up-to-date description of transportation facilities and issues in the County (citation needed).
+The Regional Transportation Plan (RTP) for Clark County is the region's principal transportation planning document.
 The 2014 RTP identifies future regional transportation system needs to the year 2035.
 It outlines strategies and improvements necessary to maintain adequate mobility within and throughout Clark County.
 The RTP must be consistent with the area's comprehensive long-range land use plans including the Clark County Community Framework Plan, urban development objectives, overall social economic and environmental system performance, and energy conservation goals and objectives.
-The RTP, along with the analysis in the 2007 Comprehensive Plan EIS, provided the basis for Sections 7.1 and 7.2 of this chapter.
+The RTP's complete and up-to-date description of transportation facilities and issues in the County, along with the analysis in the 2007 Comprehensive Plan EIS, provided the basis for Sections 7.1 and 7.2 of this chapter.

 The transportation system in Clark County consists of five components, all of which are linked together to keep people and freight moving through-out the County: roadways for motorized vehicles (cars, trucks and other vehicles, and bus service); non-motorized facilities for pedestrians and bicycles; airports; rail lines; and marine ports.
 The system is described below, and in more detail in the 2007 Comprehensive Plan Transportation Element.
-This section is intended to update and supplement the analysis in the 2007 Comprehensive Plan FEIS.
+This section is intended to update and supplement the analysis in the 2006 Comprehensive Plan FEIS.